igormironchik/md-pdf/tests/manual/footnotes.md

-The field of Egyptology is only about 176 years old; that is, only six generations have arisen since Jean-François Champollion completed the decipherment of Egyptian hieroglyphs in 1824.
+The field of Egyptology is only about 176 years old; that is, only six generations have arisen since Jean-Francois Champollion completed the decipherment of Egyptian hieroglyphs in 1824.
 Since then, Egyptologists have seen, generation by generation, the likes of Mariette, Lepsius, Petrie, ScribnerScribnerScribnered,